 Severe Aortic Valve Stenosis.
-Minimally Invasive Aortic Valve Replacement with Strict Bloodless Technique.
+Minimally Invasive Aortic Valve Replacement with Strict Bloodless Heart Surgery.

 My name is Harold T., I’m 63 years old and I live in Marianna, Florida, about 50 miles north of Panama City Beach, Florida.

-First diagnosed with severe Aortic Valve Stenosis in February 2010 after several symptoms of the disease manifest themselves, I was advised that I needed surgery immediately if I wanted to continue living.
-However, as one of Jehovah’s Witnesses I knew it would take some time and careful planning to find a surgeon willing and capable of doing the surgery without using blood transfusions.
+First diagnosed with Severe Aortic Valve Stenosis in February 2010 after several symptoms of the disease manifest themselves, I was advised that I needed surgery immediately if I wanted to continue living.
+However, as one of Jehovah’s Witnesses, I knew it would take some time and careful planning to find a surgeon willing and capable of doing the bloodless heart surgery.

 Performing the surgery without using blood transfusion was not optional, but also on my list of priorities was not to have my chest bone cut.
 I wondered if anyone was doing minimally invasive procedures on valve replacement.
 With that in mind, my wife began sending emails to hospitals listed under “Bloodless Surgery Centers”, inquiring about minimally invasive techniques.
 Most inquiries replied; “It can’t be done” or “Too risky without blood transfusions”.

 Eleven days later we were in Dr. Ciuffo’s office and he was explaining blood fractions and his close cooperation with the Liasion Committee of Jehovah’s Witnesses.
 He was more informed than we were.
 He talked to us like we were close personal friends.
-His lengthly conversation filled us both with confidence.
-The surgery was scheduled for the next morning.
+His lengthy conversation filled us both with confidence.
+The bloodless heart surgery was scheduled for the next morning.

 To quote James Bryant Conant, American chemist and past President of Harvard University, “Behold the turtle: He makes progress only when he sticks his neck out”.